European paper wasp: Strong defense against predation

-Another strength of P. dominula in terms of survival rate is their ability to suffer less nest predation than other Polistes.
-P. dominula is a less attractive prey for birds mainly due to its aposematic coloration and the relatively strong attachment of the comb to the substrate – typically tree branches or man-made structures.
+Another strength of P. dominula in terms of survival rate is their ability to suffer less nest predation than other Polistes. dominula is a less attractive prey for birds mainly due to its aposematic coloration and the relatively strong attachment of the comb to the substrate – typically tree branches or man-made structures.
 Unlike P. fuscatus, which is colored brown with a few faint, thin, yellow stripes, P. dominula is colored bright yellow with alternating black, similar to the warning coloration of Vespula germanica, a common and aggressive yellowjacket.
 In addition to their alerting coloration, P. dominula comb strength also contributes to their higher chance of survival.
 P. dominula might have an advantage over P. fuscatus against avian predators because their combs are less likely to be dislodged from the substrate by birds because the side force required to dislodge it is greater for P. dominula than for P. fuscatus combs.